Today we’re announcing a much-requested API endpoint: shared link metadata, which lets you get metadata (similar to Core API’s

 The Dropbox.NET SDK is a Portable Class Library that works with multiple platforms including Windows, Windows Phone, and Mono.

 Please keep in mind that both the SDK and API v2 are in preview mode so please don’t use them for your production apps just yet.
-We’ll let you know when the final versions are ready.

 We’ve been hard at work on API v2, and today we’re releasing a second preview SDK: the Dropbox Python SDK!